Alegres/awstraining-basics-hands-on/README.md

 Leave other values as default.

-11. Click on "Create topic"
+11. Click on "Create topic" button to create the topic
+12. Select created topic from the list and open it
-12. Create SNS subscription
+13. Create SNS subscription

 ![](images/sns_2.png)
 ![](images/sns_3.png)

-13. Confirm email subscription in your mailbox
+14. Confirm email subscription in your mailbox

 ![](images/sns_4.png)

-14. Go to AWS -> S3 and create S3 bucket in which we will upload our script
+15. Go to AWS -> S3 and create S3 bucket in which we will upload our script

 Specify only **unique name**.
 This must be unique globally (not only in your account)!

 Leave all other settings as default.

-15. Go inside the new bucket and click on "Upload" and select ec2_script.sh from your local computer
+16. Go inside the new bucket and click on "Upload" and select ec2_script.sh from your local computer

 ![](images/s3_1.png)